m-bock/purescript-transit/README.md

 <!-- PD_END -->

+While this approach works, it has some drawbacks:

+- The state diagram and implementation can easily get out of sync
+- The compiler won't catch missing transitions or invalid state/message combinations
+- You need to manually ensure all cases are handled correctly

-The state diagram shows clearly the characteristics of the state machine.
-E.g. we see right away that the door can be opened and closed infinitely.
-In other words: There are no unwanted dead ends.
-Later we will see how to verify such properties with code.
+The state diagram clearly shows the characteristics of the state machine—for example, we can see that the door can be opened and closed infinitely, with no dead ends.
+However, there's no guarantee that the code matches the diagram.

-Unfortunately the state diagram and the actual implementation can easily get out of sync.
+### The Transit Approach

-With the transit library we take a slightly different approach.
-We define first a type level specification of the state machine.
-It looks like this:
+With the transit library, we take a different approach.
+First, we define a type-level specification of the state machine:

 <!-- PD_START:purs
 filePath: test/Examples/Door.purs